-This is the written transcript for lessons 7 and 8 in this series of presentations on evidence for the existence of God — (it is likely that transcripts will vary somewhat from the actual video recordings).
+This is the written transcript for Lesson 8 in this series of presentations on evidence for the existence of God — (it is likely that transcripts will vary somewhat from the actual video recordings).

 We’ve been looking at some scientific evidences for the existence of God; now, we’re going to get just a little more theological in our approach.
 We’re going to discuss, on a very simple level, the field of Axiology, and how it bears upon the fact of God’s existence.
 Admittedly, we have to be very careful with this one because the whole axiological argument is somewhat vulnerable to subjective reasoning.
 But the point of this lesson, and this whole series of lessons really, is not to convict you of the fact of God’s existence, or to provide a forum for arguing with the atheists, but simply to help those of you who are disciples of Christ to be aware of some of the evidences that point to the existence of God; so that you will be a little more prepared to, as the Bible says, “make a defense to everyone who asks you to give an account for the hope that is in you” (I Peter 3:15).
 And so, you need to at least be made aware of, what we sometimes refer to as, the “Axiological Argument,” for the existence of God — or argument by morality.